 One way we help fundraise for this organization is through a donation option in the Wigs.com shopping cart.
 When checking out online, you'll see the 95¢ donation option to Breastcancer.org.
 For those who have donated to the cause already, thank you!

-In honor of breast cancer awareness month, Wigs.com is matching all donations to Breastcancer.org received through our website in October 2021.
-Our goal is to raise $10,000 for this incredible organization!
+In honor of breast cancer awareness month, Wigs.com matched all donations to Breastcancer.org received through our website in October 2021.
+Our goal was to raise $10,000 for this incredible organization!
+And, we're happy to announce that we met our goal!
+Thank you to all who donated.

 This small act can make a big difference in the lives of many battling breast cancer.
 We hope you continue to join us in our efforts!